 King Penguins are of course also around.
-As this species has an odd breeding cycle of 14 months, there are always huge groups of King Penguins involved in the breeding process no matter when one arrives at South Georgia.
-And there will be Macaroni penguins busy with their offspring as well.
+As this species has an odd breeding cycle of 14 months, there are always huge groups of King

+Penguins involved in the breeding process no matter when one arrives at South Georgia.
+With a little luck we will be spotting the first Macaroni Penguins arriving at South Georgia.
 Red eyes and golden crests make these little, 28-inch birds quite spectacular.
 Their efforts at leaping out of angry seas onto slippery, rocky ledges and then climbing high up a dauntingly steep hillside with stumpy bright pink legs will fill us with admiration for their tenacity.
 Black-browed Albatross, Grey-headed and Light-mantled Sooty Albatross are also tending to their nests.
 The Wandering Albatross has been breeding since the previous year, so the chicks are sitting on the nest and waiting for their parents to come in and feed them.
-The most important breeding site for Wandering Albatross, Prion Island, will just be open again, for us to visit and have the chance to experience this extraordinary site.
-JANUARY 09: Ushuaia In the afternoon we will board the USHUAIA.
+The most important breeding site for Wandering Albatross, Prion Island, will still be open for visitation at this time of year.
+OCTOBER 13: Ushuaia In the afternoon we will board the USHUAIA.
 A welcome drink and then an introduction to the crew and expedition staff will follow, and we will have time to get to know our new shipmates.
 The ship will then set sail towards the Western Falkland Islands (Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.